KrotosBenjamin/KrotosBenjamin.github.io/pages/lab_manual.md

 ### Team Meetings

 This is a weekly team meeting to discuss research going on in the lab.
 Every team member is expected to attend.
+We alternate between Journal Club and Research Updates.
+These meetings will be scheduled at the beginning of each quarter to maximize in-person attendance of all team members.
+Food will be provided (funding allowing) during this meeting.
+Expected time is one hour, not to exceed 75 minutes.
+A hybrid option will be available for all team meetings automatically, and team lab meetings are hybrid by default.

-During these meetings, every scientific team member will prepare a three-slide outline: (1) previous work, (2) current work, (3) next steps.
+During Research Updates meetings, every scientific team member should be prepared to give an update unless otherwise indicated.
+For timing, a **three-slide outline is recommended**: (1) previous work, (2) current work, (3) next steps.
 The first slide will give an overview of the progress the team member has made in the previous week.
 The second slide will discuss what the team member is planning on doing in the current week.
 The last slide will discuss future plans and any problems they have encountered.

 Administrative staff may give updates on any administrative tasks or goals that the lab should be made aware of, including outreach efforts and any budgetary concerns.

-These meetings will be scheduled at the beginning of each semester to maximize in-person attendance of all team members.
-Food will be provided during this meeting.
-Expected time is one hour, not to exceed 75 minutes.
-A hybrid option will be available for all team meetings automatically, and team lab meetings are hybrid by default.

-Journal club and research updates alternate every other week during team meetings (Journal club, Research Update, Journal club, Research Update).

 ### One-on-One Individual Meetings